 Each month the printer sends a proof copy of the next magazine and the Assistant Editor needs to proof read the whole magazine within 48 hours, emailing the Editor with any amendments.
 An understanding of deadlines is vital for this position to guarantee SHARE is delivered to AA groups by the first week of the month.

-The monthly production of SHARE magazine is a team effort; it is essential for the Assistant Editor to be an experienced team player with good experience of service within AA including service at Intergroup and preferably service at Region.
+The monthly production of SHARE magazine is a Team effort; it is essential for the Assistant Editor to be an experienced team player with good experience of service within AA including service at Intergroup and preferably service at Region.
 Computer and email competence is indispensable.
-It would be desirable to have previous editing experience; training will be given.
+It would be desirable to have previous editing experience but training will be given.

 Vacancy for an Editorial Reader

-Share has a vacancy for an editorial reader.
-The job involves reading and scoring all articles and letters submitted, to provide a guide for suitability to publish, checking quotations,suggesting titles and supporting the team to develop Share magazine.
+SHARE has a vacancy for an editorial reader.
+Each week the job involves reading and scoring all articles and letters submitted, to provide a guide for suitability to publish, checking quotations,suggesting titles and supporting the team to develop SHARE magazine.

 Most of the work is done electronically and requires working to deadlines.
-The position is for 4 years.
+The position is for four years.

-Familiar with Conference approved literature, and a working knowledge of the Traditions, Concepts and service structure of AA GB.
+- Familiarity with conference approved literature, and a working knowledge of the Steps, Traditions, Concepts, Service Handbooks and service structure of AA GB.

 The ability to work as part of a team is paramount.